mndillon/toki-pona-nanpa-linja-n/README.md

 Rules:

+- All nanpa-linja-n numeric cartouches will start with nanpa and end with nanpa
-- All nanpa-linja-n numeric proper names and cartouches will start with Ne- and end with -n
+- All nanpa-linja-n numeric proper names derived from a cartouche will start with Ne- and end with -n
 - Latin nanpa-linja-n numeric proper name: Ne...n
 - Numeric Cartouche [nanpa en ... nanpa]
 - Abbreviated Cartouche: [nanpa ... nanpa]